 Community is hard

 Community is the core of web3 success.
 National Parks NFT understood this.
 It was very clearly a web3-first project (with an outdoor theme).
 The organizers knew the space, were comfortable in discord, actively communicated with other projects, and were able to build a large community of web3/nft enthusiasts…who also liked the outdoors.
+I am also not a big fan of that project (another project that says "utility" a lot), but I can respect the way in which they developed their community and built interest.

 It seems like Outside is coming at this from a different direction.
 They’re trying to activate their *existing* community to build a walled garden NFT marketplace for outdoors-focused creators.
 It’s a far greater challenge to convert a non web3-native audience (which is most of the outdoor industry) to engage with a new marketplace.
 This also adds an additional hurdle of “explaining NFTs/crypto/blockchain” to your audience in order to succeed.
 Is the cross section of 'Outside readers" + "interested in web3" is big enough for this to work?